https://a.storyblok.com/f/270183/1368x665/619e571c79/26apr_dev-blog_forward-a-call-via-voice-proxy_r1-01.png

 Ensure that ngrok is still running in one terminal window and re-launch your PHP application in another:

-Call your Nexmo virtual number.
-When the call is answered it should immediately ring your second number.
-That call should originate from your Nexmo number rather than the number you used to place the call.
+Call your Vonage virtual number.
+When the call is answered, it should ring your second number immediately.
+That call should originate from your Vonage number rather than the number you used to place the call.

 That's it!
 You have now implemented a simple voice proxy that hides a caller's real number.